 - The Westin Savannah Harbor Golf Resort & Spa

-Airports In Or Nearby Savannah For Private Jets
+Airports In Or Nearby Savannah

 Interested in a private aircraft charter to Savannah, Georgia?
 Savannah’s geographical location makes it easy to arrive by private air charters.
 Some of the prime airports you can use include:

 - Hilton Head Airport (HHH): Located 35 miles away from Savannah, the airport is county-owned and is used mainly for general aviation.
-The airport sits at an elevation of 19 feet above mean sea level, and a single asphalt runway in the 3/21 direction.
+The airport sits at an elevation of 19 feet above mean sea level and a single asphalt runway in the 3/21 direction.

-- Brunswick Golden Isles Airport (BQK): Located 73 miles away from Savannah and five miles north Brunswick’s CBD area, the airport is owned by the Glynn County.
+- Brunswick Golden Isles Airport (BQK): Located 73 miles away from Savannah and 5 miles north Brunswick’s CBD area, the airport is owned by the Glynn County.
 The airport is served by one commercial airline and general aviation makes up the bulk of the aircraft operations here.
 With an elevation of 26 feet above mean sea level, the airport operates with one asphalt-concrete runway in the 7/25 direction.

 - Charleston International Airport (CHS): Located less than 110 miles away from Savannah and 12 miles northwest of Charleston’s downtown area, the airport is operated by the Charleston County Aviation Authority.
 The airport comprises of four general areas which cater to different aircraft operations such as air carrier, military and general aviation.
-There is one asphalt runway in the 03/21 direction, and concrete runway in the 15/33 direction.
+There is one asphalt runway in the 03/21 direction and concrete runway in the 15/33 direction.

 - Hunter Army Airfield (SVN): Located 7 miles away from Savannah’s downtown center, the airport is a military airfield and has an aircraft parking area of over 340 acres.
 The airfield sits at an elevation of 42 feet above mean sea level and one asphalt runway in the 10/28 direction.

 - Wright Army Air Field (LIY): Located 42 miles away from Savannah, the airport is owned by the United States Army and operated by a Joint Management Board (Liberty County, City of Hinesville and U.S. Army).
-The airport is open for general aviation aircraft operations and features four asphalt runways in the 6L/24R, 6R/24L, 15L/33R and 15R/33L directions.
+The airport is open for general aviation aircraft operations and features four asphalt runways in the 6L/24R, 6R/24L, 15L/33R and 15R/33L direction.

 - Jacksonville International Airport (JAX): Located 130 miles away from Savannah and 13 miles north of downtown Jacksonville, the airport is owned and operated by the Jacksonville Aviation Authority.
-The airport features two concrete runways in the 8/26 and 14/32 directions respectively.
+The airport features two concrete runways in the 8/26 and 14/32 direction respectively.